miraclx/freyr-js/README.md

   yarn link
   ```

+### Testing

+Freyr comes bundled with a lightweight test suite.
+See [TEST.md](https://github.com/miraclx/freyr-js/blob/master/TEST.md) for instructions on how to run it.

 ### Docker Development

 With docker, you can drop into a sandbox that has all the dependencies you need.
 Without needing to mess around with your host system or install any weird dependencies.